Ayckinn/CPP/DIVERS/MINI_ASCII_TABLE/README.md

 # MINI ASCII TABLE
-Display a part of the ASCCI table in console
+Display a part of the ASCII table in console

 ---
 ### **RESULT**